chaincodelabs/research-site/research-intro.md

 # Research Areas in Second-Layer Protocols

-This section introduces research directions related to protocols build on top of Bitcoin.
+This section focuses on protocols build on top of Bitcoin.
+Such protocols, often referred to as off-chain or second-layer (L2) protocols, provide additional functionality while using the base layer (i.e., Bitcoin) for dispute resolution.
-The most prominent of those is the Lightning Network (LN).
+The most prominent Bitcoin-based L2 protocol is the Lightning Network (LN).
-The LN is a payment channel network (PCN) that achieves low payment latency and high transactional throughput while accepting additional security assumptions.
+It is a _payment channel network_ (PCN) that achieves low payment latency and high transactional throughput while accepting additional security assumptions.
-Other second-layer (L2) protocols are also being developed on top of Bitcoin.
+Other second-layer (L2) protocols are also being developed.
-They generally implement additional functionality by moving most of the protocol logic off-chain and using the base layer for dispute resolution.

 For a general introduction, see:

 * Poon and Dryja.
-[The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments](https://lightning.network/lightning-network-paper.pdf) introduces Lightning.
-(For a more approachable introduction, see a series of articles [How does the Lightning network work?](https://bitcoinmagazine.com/guides/how-does-the-lightning-network-work) by Bitcoin Magazine).[^2]
+[The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments](https://lightning.network/lightning-network-paper.pdf) introduces the LN.[^2]
+* Aaron van Wirdum.
+[Understanding the Lightning Network](https://bitcoinmagazine.com/technical/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791) (a series of articles for Bitcoin Magazine).
 * Papadis and Tassiulas.
 [Blockchain-Based Payment Channel Networks: Challenges and Recent Advances](https://ieeexplore.ieee.org/document/9300150).

+See also [LN Research Community](https://github.com/lnresearch) for LN datasets and inspection tools.

 [^2]: Also see [the LN specifications (BOLTs)](https://github.com/lightning/bolts) for a formal protocol description.

 ## L2 Protocol Design

-Developing and analyzing L2 / PCN protocols remains a research challenge.
+Developing and analyzing L2 protocols remains a research challenge.
-An important design goal is to require minimal or no changes to Bitcoin.
+The general question is: how to design a high-throughput Bitcoin-based second-layer protocol that requires minimal or no modification to the base layer, imposes low resource requirements, preserves user privacy, and does not rely on a trusted third party?

+L2 protocol design involves addressing trade-offs.
+The protocol should provide additional functionality besides what is available on the base layer without giving up too much security.
-**Game theory** in particular plays an important role here.
-Similarly to Bitcoin, second-layer networks are maintained by independent actors that are assumed to be rational.
+Game theory plays an important role here, as L2 networks are generally maintained by independent actors whose behavior should be properly incentivized.
-However, the game theory of L2 protocols has its unique characteristics.
-For instance, fees in the LN depend on the payment amount and not on the transaction size,[^3] as is the case in base-layer Bitcoin.
-An important consideration for L2 protocol design is to avoid, or at least to minimize the adverse effects of centralization.
+Another key consideration is decentralization.
-For example, Lightning nodes have tendency to prefer connecting to already well-connected nodes ("hubs"), increasing the network's dependence on them.
+Even though L2 nodes may rationally prefer connecting to already well-connecting nodes ("hubs"), causing topological[^4] centralization, the network must remain permissionless, censorship-resistant, and privacy-preserving.
-A research challenge is thereby: how do we ensure the protocol's security guarantees and permissionless access, even under a relatively centralized[^4] network topology?

-Currently active development efforts include the following:
+Current research and development efforts include:

-* **eltoo** is a new payment channel construction with a more efficient state replacement mechanism (relies on a yet-to-be-implemented [upgrade](https://bitcoinops.org/en/topics/sighash_anyprevout/) to Bitcoin).
+* **eltoo** is a new payment channel construction with a more efficient state replacement mechanism.
+In eltoo, nodes only store the latest channel state, while the LN nodes must store all prior states to ensure a fair dispute resolution.
+Eltoo relies on a yet-to-be-implemented upgrade to Bitcoin ([SIGHASH_ANYPREVOUT](https://bitcoinops.org/en/topics/sighash_anyprevout/)).
 See: Decker et al. [eltoo: A Simple Layer2 Protocol for Bitcoin](https://diyhpl.us/~bryan/papers2/bitcoin/eltoo.pdf).
-* **Point Time Locked Contracts (PTLC)** are a new type of multi-hop Schnorr-based channel locks improving channel privacy and efficiency.
-See: Malavolta et al. [Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability](https://eprint.iacr.org/2018/472).
-For a recent write-up, see: [Multi-Hop Locks from Scriptless Scripts](https://github.com/ElementsProject/scriptless-scripts/blob/master/md/multi-hop-locks.md).
 * **Generic oracle-powered contracts** would allow parties to sign a contract whose resolution depends on the outcome of real-world events as reported by a trusted _oracle_.
 See: Le Guilly et al. [Bitcoin Oracle Contracts: Discreet Log Contracts in Practice](https://ieeexplore.ieee.org/abstract/document/9805512).
 * **Chaumian e-cash in the Bitcoin context.** Another approach to scaling Bitcoin is to implement [Chaumian e-cash](http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF) within federations of nodes, with federations communicating via the LN (see [Fedimint](https://fedimint.org/)).
-* **Rollups.** A rollup is a protocol for blockchain scaling that implies transaction execution off-chain and verification of its correctness on-chain.
+* **Rollups.** A rollup is a protocol for blockchain scaling that executes transactions off-chain and verifies the correctness of the execution on-chain.
 Research on the feasibility of rollups in Bitcoin has been published for both major categories of such protocols: [validity rollups](https://bitcoinrollups.org/) and [zk-rollups](https://tr3y.io/articles/crypto/bitcoin-zk-rollups.html).

 Prior work on L2 designs also includes:

 * Aumayr et al. [Bitcoin-Compatible Virtual Channels](https://publik.tuwien.ac.at/files/publik_292507.pdf) adapts an alternative payment channel construction called _virtual_ channels to Bitcoin.
-Suggested future work
+A virtual channel allows two PCN nodes, under certain security assumptions, to exchange payments as if they had a direct channel, without the involvement of intermediary nodes.
-* Aumayr et al. [Blitz: Secure Multi-Hop Payments Without Two-Phase Commits](https://www.usenix.org/conference/usenixsecurity21/presentation/aumayr) proposes an improved payment channel protocol that only requires one round of communication (unlike the LN that requires two).
+* Aumayr et al. [Blitz: Secure Multi-Hop Payments Without Two-Phase Commits](https://www.usenix.org/conference/usenixsecurity21/presentation/aumayr) proposes an improved payment channel protocol that only requires one round of communication between the sender and the receiver, which is an improvement over the LN that requires two.
+* Kiayias and Thyfronitis Litos.
+[Elmo: Recursive Virtual Payment Channels for Bitcoin](https://eprint.iacr.org/2021/747) introduces a Bitcoin-suitable _virtual_ channel constructor that is recursive and supports channels with an indefinite lifetime.

 [^3]: More precisely, [_weight_](https://en.bitcoin.it/wiki/Weight_units).
-[^4]: There are multiple metrics of topological centralization; evaluating their applicability for the LN and similar networks is a separate research question.
+[^4]: There are multiple metrics of centralization; evaluating their applicability in the context of the LN and similar networks is a separate research question.

 ## Security

-Second-layer protocols rely on the availability of the base Bitcoin protocol.
+Second-layer protocols rely on the availability of the base-layer network.
-Multiple attacks on the LN's dispute resolution mechanism have been described.
+For instance, if an LN user closes a channel with an outdated state (thereby stealing money), their channel partner are given a time window to dispute the fraud attempt.
+A fair dispute resolution thus depends on whether the justice transaction is timely broadcast and confirmed.

+Modern research directions include:

-A Lightning Network user must monitor the Bitcoin blockchain and dispute potential fraud attempts.
+* **Trustless watchtowers.** An LN user must monitor the Bitcoin blockchain to dispute potential fraud attempts.
 This task can be delegated to a third-party service called a watchtower.

-Modern research questions include the following:

-* **Trustless watchtowers.** The security of LN channels relies on the assumption that both parties monitor the blockchain and dispute fraudulent channel closure if they happen.
-Users may delegate this task to a third-party service called a watchtower.
-A watchtower should be accountable (that is, get paid only if it does its job, and get punish if it doesn't), while revealing minimal details about the channel in question.
-A separate challenge is to enforce payments that were in-flight at the time of channel closure.
-See: [The Eye of Satoshi (rust-teos)](https://github.com/talaia-labs/rust-teos).
+How to develop an incentive-compatible and privacy-preserving watchtower protocol?
+A watchtower should be accountable (that is, get paid only if it does its job, and get punish if it doesn't), while knowing as little as possible about its client.
+A related challenge is to enforce fair completion of in-flight payments after channel closure.
+See a watchtower implementation: [The Eye of Satoshi (rust-teos)](https://github.com/talaia-labs/rust-teos).
-* **Interaction with the base layer.** Fundamentally, second-layer protocols rely on the base-layer blockchain for rule enforcement.
-However, it is unclear how to make such enforcement reliable.
-The fundamental challenge that requires further research and development is that congestion levels cannot be predicted in advance, enabling attack vectors like [transaction pinning](https://bitcoinops.org/en/topics/transaction-pinning/) (see also: [anchor outputs](https://bitcoinops.org/en/topics/anchor-outputs/)).
+* **Interaction with the base layer.** L2 protocols rely on the base-layer for rule enforcement.
+How can we make such enforcement reliable?
+The fundamental challenge is that congestion levels cannot be reliably predicted, which enables attack vectors like [transaction pinning](https://bitcoinops.org/en/topics/transaction-pinning/) and flood-and-loot (see below).
-* **Addressing DoS vectors like jamming.** Jamming is a denial-of-service attack that involves initiating payments and delaying their finalization.
+* **Addressing DoS vectors, such as jamming.** Jamming is a denial-of-service attack that involves initiating payments and delaying their finalization.
 Multiple approached to jamming countermeasures [have been discussed](https://blog.bitmex.com/preventing-channel-jamming/), including new [fee and reputation schemes](https://research.chaincode.com/2022/11/15/unjamming-lightning/).

-Prior work includes:
+How to protect the LN and other L2 protocol from DoS attacks, while preserving their permissionless nature?

+Prior security-related papers include:

 * Harris and Zohar.
-[Flood & Loot: A Systemic Attack On The Lightning Network](https://arxiv.org/abs/2006.08513) describes an attack on LN by manipulating the pre-agreed on-chain fees for channel closure transactions.
+[Flood & Loot: A Systemic Attack On The Lightning Network](https://arxiv.org/abs/2006.08513) explores the attack whereby an adversary floods the base layer with fraudulent channel closure transaction, causing congestion and preventing justice transactions from getting confirmed.
+The issue might be exacerbated by manipulating the pre-agreed on-chain fees in advance.
 * Mizrahi et al. [Congestion Attacks in Payment Channel Networks](https://arxiv.org/abs/2002.06564) evaluates the cost of channel _jamming_, that is, rendering channels useless by occupying all their payment slots with long-held in-flight payments.
 * Riard and Naumenko.
 [Time-Dilation Attacks on the Lightning Network](https://arxiv.org/abs/2006.01418) explores the implications of eclipse attacks on the LN and shows how a adversary who controls the victim's view of the Bitcoin network can steal LN funds.
 * Rohrer et al. [Discharged Payment Channels: Quantifying the Lightning Network's Resilience to Topology-Based Attacks](https://arxiv.org/abs/1904.10253) derives the optimal attacker's strategies for channel exhaustion and node isolation in the view of the LN network topology.